MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/create-organization.md

      - Use your Microsoft account if you don't need to authenticate users for an organization with [Azure AD](https://azure.microsoft.com/documentation/articles/active-directory-whatis/).
 All users must sign in to your organization with a Microsoft account.

-   * Complete the following steps to authenticate users and control organization access through your Azure AD.
+3. Complete the following steps if you want to authenticate users and control organization access through your Azure AD.

       - You need a work or school account that's managed by your Azure AD.
 If you use Azure or Office 365, you might have one already.
 If you don't, learn how to [sign up for Azure as an organization](https://azure.microsoft.com/documentation/articles/sign-up-organization/).
       - To use existing on-premises identities, see [use Azure AD Connect for integrating on-premises directories with Azure AD](https://azure.microsoft.com/documentation/articles/active-directory-aadconnect/).